-Almost all goods entering Senegal transit through the Port of Dakar and are distributed mainly by truck to interior areas and the neighboring markets, such as landlocked country of Mali.
+Almost all goods entering Senegal transit through the Port of Dakar and are distributed mainly by truck to interior areas and neighboring markets, such as Mali.
 Most of the goods are distributed in the capital city which serves as Senegal's hub for most economic activity.
 According to International Trade Administration, Dakar contains the largest consumer market with 90 percent of its manufacturing base and nearly 3.4 million inhabitants (nearly 20 percent of the country's population).

-Besides staple foods, Senegalese are increasingly fond of chicken as a protein source, especially given the declining availability of fresh seafood.
-According to the Food and Agricultural Organization (FAO), poultry slaughters have more than tripled over the last fifteen years.
-However, poultry production is still falling below consumption demand and there are times throughout the year - in particular during holidays - when retailers and food service providers are unable to stock or serve chicken.
-With a ban on all imports of uncooked poultry meat since 2005, local production will need to expand to meet the growing demand.
-As Senegal does not have the land and water resources to produce sufficient volumes of feed, producers and millers are import dependent for feed ingredients.
+Besides staple foods, Senegalese people are increasingly fond of chicken as a protein source, especially given the declining availability of the traditional protein, fish.
+According to the Food and Agricultural Organization (FAO), poultry slaughter has more than tripled over the last fifteen years.
+However, at roughly five chickens annually per capita, poultry production is still falling below consumption demand and there are times throughout the year - in particular during holidays - when retailers and food service providers are unable to stock or serve chicken.
+With a ban on all imports of uncooked poultry meat since 2005, local production will need to expand in order to meet the growing demand.
+As Senegal does not have the land and water resources to support the sector with domestically grown feed, producers and feed millers are import dependent for inputs.
 Heat-treated poultry products are eligible for entry.